 Why do this work?
 To help the most people, give them tools to make better group decisions, to allocate resources and to reduce conflicts, page 35.
-The multiplier effect is huge as a small budget for voting can steer big budgets and policies.
+The multiplier effects are huge.
 So, many schools, clubs and towns are adopting RCV.